Hitstar53/My-Notes/Placement Preparation/Cheatsheets/DBMS Cheatsheet.md

 ## Section 1: Fundamentals of DBMS
 This foundational section deconstructs the Database Management System (DBMS), moving from its high-level purpose and operational environment to its internal software components.
 It establishes the essential vocabulary and architectural principles that govern all subsequent topics.

 ### What is a DBMS?
-Purpose and Core Functions
+Purpose & Core Functions
+A Database is an organized collection of various kinds of data.
+For example, a company database may include their employees' details, sales data. product information, etc.

-A Database Management System (DBMS) is a sophisticated software system designed to create, manage, and interact with databases.
+A Database Management System (DBMS) is a software system designed to create, manage, and interact with databases.
 It acts as an intermediary between the user or application and the physical database, providing a structured and efficient way to handle large volumes of data.
-The primary purpose of a DBMS is to offer an abstract, simplified interface that shields users from the complexities of underlying data storage mechanisms.
-This abstraction is crucial for ensuring data consistency, enforcing security protocols, and guaranteeing reliable access.
+It allows efficient addition, retrieval, modification and deletion of stored data.

 The core functions of a DBMS can be categorized into four main areas:
 1. **Data Definition**: This involves defining the structure, or schema, of the database.
 Users can specify the types of data to be stored, create tables, define relationships between them, and establish constraints to maintain data integrity.
 2. **Data Manipulation**: This function allows users to insert new data, update existing records, and delete obsolete information.
 A DBMS provides the tools to perform these operations efficiently and safely.
 3. **Data Retrieval**: A key function of a DBMS is to provide users with the ability to query the database to retrieve specific information.
 This is often accomplished through a specialized query language.
 4. **Administration**: This encompasses a wide range of management tasks, including enforcing data security by controlling user access, ensuring data integrity through constraints, managing concurrency to allow multiple users to work simultaneously without conflict, and performing regular backups and recovery procedures to prevent data loss.

+#### Database Schema
+Data abstraction manages complexity by hiding unnecessary details from the user.
+A schema is a description of how data will be stored in a database and defines the basic database structure.

+Schemas are created at three levels of Abstraction:
+1. A **Physical Schema** describes the database design at the physical level in the form of files, etc.
+2. A **A Logical Schema** is a conceptual understanding of data representing the database at a logical level.
+3. A **View Schema** is the user representation of design and describes the database at an application level.

 ### Key Components of a DBMS Environment
 A functional DBMS does not operate in isolation; it is part of a larger, integrated environment.
 Understanding this ecosystem is essential to appreciating the role and dependencies of the database system.
 The environment is composed of five principal components.